AVJdataminer/content_dev/Intro_python_jupyter.md

 ## Jupyter notebooks
  [Jupyter notebooks](http://jupyter.org/)  provide an interactive environment where you can mix text, equations, computer code and visual outputs.
 This is relatively new technology is becoming the standard in data analytics and data science for project development work.

- You can run Jupyter and Python locally on your own computer.
-The _Anaconda_ environment is recommended.
-It is free and available at [https://www.continuum.io/downloads](https://www.continuum.io/downloads).
-Make sure you select the Python 3 version.
    + Jupyter lab
    +
 ## kernels